 What are Parent Plus Loans?

 The Parent Plus loan program is run by the federal government.
 These loans are offered to parents after their student has maxed out the amount of regular student loans they can take each year.
 It is the parents, not the students who are taking on the responsibility for paying back Parent Plus loans.
 Families sometimes assume kids will take on the debt and then later those agreements fall apart.
 These loans lack some of the desirable features of other regular student loans.
 The interest is high and the repayment terms are not as flexible.
 They offer very high limits so they allow families to get into excessive debt.

 Problem One: No Consideration of Ability to Pay it Back

 The screening process for the Parent Plus loan doesn’t include an in-depth review of your income or your financial commitments.
 The process is only 20 minutes long and mainly considers negative credit history.
 If you’ve failed to pay bills in the past, it can disqualify you for the loan.
-But having a big mortgage, health expenses, etc. it is unlikely to stop you from being approved.
+But having high expenses versus income (big mortgage, health expenses, etc.) it is unlikely to stop you from being approved.

 Problem Two: Very High Amounts of Borrowing Allowed

 Parent Plus loans are offered in the amount of the full Cost of Attendance.
 The Cost of Attendance is determined by the college and it includes tuition, fees, room, board, books, etc. If the college has a Cost of Attendance of $50,000 a year and the student is receiving $10,000 in grants and other student loans the parents are eligible to borrow the entire remaining $40,000 balance for just one year.